harshnative/JARVIS/README.md

 just download the latest release of the jarvis

-To prevent any important data loss - In the older jarvis - run this command (make sure backup path for jarvis is setted in settings)
+To prevent any important data loss - run this command before backuping up (make sure backup path for jarvis is setted in settings)
 ```
 backup jarvis
 ```